S4HANA Cloud ERP Software Implementation

 Cloud: Enterprises that do choose a cloud computing model must do their due diligence and ensure that their third-party provider is compliant with all the different regulatory mandates within their industry and must ensure sensitive data must be protected and secured.
 All customers, partners, and employee’s data should be governed by the relevant data privacy laws.

-In conclusion, be sure to perform your due diligence in comparing TCO projections of both approaches for at least the first five years of your ERP Software Implementation.
+In conclusion, be sure to perform your due diligence in comparing TCO projections of both approaches for at least the first five years of your.
 You will see a clear cost advantage with a cloud-based ERP implementation approach than an On-prem implementation.

-At Lorhan IT we ensure that with proper due diligence our consultants give the best advice to customers to decide whether an on prem or a cloud-based solution will give the best result both from a finance and data security point of view.
+Atwe ensure that with proper due diligence our consultants give the best advice to customers to decide whether an on prem or a will give the best result both from a finance and data security point of view.